-Use of Instruments I 4.260 2 0 2
+Use of Instruments I

-A study of various instruments used in the servicing of radio, Hi-Fi, television and other equipment.
+A study of various instruments used in the servicing of

+radio, Hi-Fi, television and other equipment.
 The principles and the usage of the instruments are studied as they apply to the field of servicing.
 Both regular and short-cut methods of usage are discussed and demonstrated.
 The materials of the course closely follow the needs of the servicing courses and applications may be made in the service labs.

-Use of Instruments II 4.261 2 0 2 A continuation of the Use of Instruments with more advanced instruments and methods.
+Use of Instruments II

+A continuation of the Use of Instruments with more advanced instruments and methods.

-Utilities and Data Management 6.965 2 2 3 A study of the various file organization methods as well as the criteria for selecting one organization method over another.
+Utilities and Data Management 6.965

+A study of the various file organization methods as well as the criteria for selecting one organization method over another.
 DOS/VS utility and sort programs are also used to generate and manipulate data files.
-Exercises involve degenerate and manipulate data files.
 Exercises involve designing and creating data files, given various manual systems for controlling business records.